twilite-web3/twilite-sdk/README.md

    - Description of each function, method, object, or class provided by the package.
    - Parameters, return values, and any exceptions that may be thrown.
    - Examples to show how to use each API element.

-6. Configuration and Customization
-   - If the package allows for customization or configuration, explain how users can do so.

 7. Examples and Use Cases
    - Real-world examples or case studies demonstrating the use of the package.